-- 12.4.10.4 The University Board President, or designate, shall notify in writing, not later than October 31 all faculty recommended applicants approved for P.D. leave as to the outcome of their applications.
-If the application has been refused, the reasons for refusal shall be stated.
-The President of VIUFA will also be notified. - 12.4.10.5 The Chair of the Committee will forward a copy of the approved application(s) to the President of the Vancouver Island University Faculty Association.
-Should any of the successful applicants be unwilling or unable to take the assisted leave, or the assisted leave funding is not fully expended, the Committee will reconsider the remaining applicants and grant awards of full, half or section leave of absence.
+- 12.4.10.4 The University President, or designate, shall notify in writing, all applicants approved for P.D. leave.
+The President of VIUFA will also be notified. - 12.4.10.5 Should any of the successful applicants be unwilling or unable to take the assisted leave, or the assisted leave funding is not fully expended, the Committee will reconsider the remaining applicants and grant awards of full, half or section leave of absence.
 The Committee will first consider half-year and full year leaves. - 12.4.10.5.1 When the residual assisted leave funding is used for sectional releases, the total combined funds disbursed in an academic year for full year, half year, and section releases will be equivalent to eight and one half leaves at 70% (80% effective April 1, 2021).
 A Dean or supervisor will not unreasonably deny faculty release from their regular work assignment when they have been awarded sectional releases. - 12.4.10.5.2 If a successful applicant is unwilling or unable to take the assisted leave they will advise the Committee in writing no later than January 15 of the preceding academic year. - 12.4.10.6 If a faculty member on assisted leave wishes to extend his/her their period of absence from duties beyond the scheduled date of return and defer compliance with Article 12.4.5 of the contract, a written request for unassisted leave under Article 12.15 must be made.
-Such a request must be given in writing and requires at least three (3) months notice.
+Such a request must be given in writing and requires at least three (3) months notice. - 12.4.10.7 The faculty member shall submit a report to the President, summarizing the professional development that has been accomplished on a

-- 12.4.10.7The faculty member shall submit a report to the President, summarizing the professional development that has been accomplished on a Professional Development Leave, in the first semester after returning from the leave.
+Professional Development Leave, in the first semester after returning from the leave.
 This report will be in a form approved by the Committee.
 Extensions may be granted with support from the faculty member's Dean or Director.
-Faculty members with outstanding reports are ineligible to apply for future assisted leaves. - 12.4.10.8 In order to stimulate scholarly activity and curriculum development activities, the University shall contribute at least \$5,000 per year to a Research Fund administered by VIURAC.
+Faculty members with outstanding reports are ineligible to apply for future assisted leaves.

+12.4.10.8 In order to stimulate scholarly activity and curriculum development activities, the University shall contribute at least \$5,000 per year to a Research Fund administered by VIURAC.